epam/ai-dial/docs/user-guide.md

 ### Isolated View Mode

 In the Isolated View Mode, a user can follow a specific URL `https://server/models/modelID` or `https://server/models/applicationID` to use the AI DIAL Chat in a simplified view with minimal configuration settings for a selected model or application.
 Conversation settings, conversation and prompt panels are not shown in this case.
-All created conversations are saved and displayed in the regular chat view mode as well (such conversations are named in the regular view mode as `isolated_<application name>` when just created).
+All created conversations are saved and displayed in the regular chat view mode as well (when just created, names of such conversations are appended in the regular view mode with an `isolated` prefix in the beginning. e.g. `isolated_dial-rag`).

 For instance, if a user wants to open GPT-4 without any extra features or configurations, they can simply go to `https://AI DIAL Chat URL/models/gpt-4` and access a streamlined user interface that only contains a chat input with GPT-4: